Category Archives: Maine

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-It is consistently well to have the next-door neighbor concerned assistance you locate the corner so he can be much more assured that the job has actually been done properly.
-If he helps you, he will certainly see the proof you discover and will certainly not later on be inclined to argue a lot regarding it.
+It is consistently well to have the neighbor worried assistance you situate the edge so he can be more ensured that the work has been done appropriately.
+If he helps you, he will certainly see the proof you uncover and also will not later be inclined to argue a lot concerning it.

-Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in East Machias, which should be permanently marked so they will never become lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will require a survey to locate the new corners and lot lines in Windsor, which should be permanently marked so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.